jcn363/MintMind/backups/test-backup-2025-11-16-10-17-35/automation/README.md

-# VS Code Automation Package
+# MintMind Automation Package

-This package contains functionality for automating various components of the VS Code UI, via an automation "driver" that connects from a separate process.
+This package contains functionality for automating various components of the MintMind UI, via an automation "driver" that connects from a separate process.
 It is used by the `smoke` tests.